-At the end of 1990, a small draughting hole packets (the Eft) had been rendered passable, and what seemed to be a large pitch discovered beyond.
-Unfortunately, the pitch it was roughly four inches wide and situated in an otherwise constriction rift; the cave would have to wait for another year.
+At the end of 1990, a small draughting hole (the Eft) had been rendered passable, and what seemed to be a large pitch discovered beyond.
+Unfortunately, before the pitch it was roughly four inches wide and situated in an otherwise constricted rift; the cave would have to wait for another year.

 After six trips, the pitch head was pronounced narrow but passable.
 Having done most of the hard graft, Sean had to return to England just as the fun was about to begin, leaving the first descent of the pitch to David Monaghan and Tony Seddon.